 4. Register in the System for Award Management (SAM)

-The System for Award Management (SAM) database contains profiles of all small businesses that are currently pursuing government contracts.
+The System for Award Management (SAM) database contains profiles of all small businesses currently pursuing government contracts.
 This is essentially the federal government’s version of LinkedIn.
 Instead of using Google or social networks to search for potential partners, government agencies use SAM.

 So, before constructing your profile, perform a few searches using keywords you’d like your profile to show up for.
 Then, see which businesses show up and how they describe themselves.
 Keep in mind that your profile must display the specific products or services you plan on selling to government agencies.
 These might be different than the products or services you usually offer all potential customers.